Jackmastro/Distributed_MPC_ATIC/README.txt

 8. .gitignore

 9. setup
-	This code should be run as first in order to
+	This code must be run once before the others to set all the necessary parameters and folders